Thai constitutional court accepts petition to dissolve Thai Raksa Chart party

 READ: Thai princess' political move raises questions over insult law

+The Election Commission said it handed its petition to the constitutional court on Wednesday, on grounds that the party had taken "action considered hostile to the constitutional monarchy".

+The court "unanimously agreed to accept the request by the Election Commission", it said in a statement.

-Thursday’s decision means that the case will now be debated in court, which is meeting at the end of February.
+This means the case will now be debated in court, which will meet at the end of February.
 If the commission's petition is successful, it could spell the end for the party.

 The party has close links to former Prime Minister Thaksin Shinawatra, who is in self-imposed exile since 2008.